dportik/LRSW-Taxonomic-Profiling-Tutorial/README.md

 $ cd seqtk; make
 ```

-The example dataset used for the tutorial is [**ATCC** MSA-1003](https://www.atcc.org/products/msa-1003), sequencing with PacBio HiFi.
+The example dataset used for the tutorial is [**ATCC MSA-1003**](https://www.atcc.org/products/msa-1003), sequencing with PacBio HiFi.
 The ATCC MSA-1003 mock community contains 20 bacteria species with the following staggered design:

 |Number of species| Relative abundance|
 |----:|----:|